 If you go to any beauty retailer website, you’ll see over 100 retinol and retinoid products.
 Over-the-counter retinol and dermatologist-grade retinoid are quintessential skincare ingredients known for their ability to fight wrinkles and acne.
 The names of these buzzworthy ingredients are often used interchangeably, but they’re not the same thing.
 You need to know what the difference is so you can choose the best option for your skincare routine.

 The TL;DR: Retinol is less potent and takes longer to produce results.
 Ultimately, derm-grade retinoid has the anti-photoaging superpowers that dreams are made of.

 With Night Shift, you get derm-grade retinoid online, in a formula tailored to your skin.
 No need to worry if you’re a retinoid newbie or have sensitive skin.
-Your dermatologist may start you on a starter strength to give your skin a chance to adapt to your new skincare routine.
+Your doctor may start you on a starter strength to give your skin a chance to adapt to your new skincare routine.
 Then you’ll get ramped up to the concentration that’s ideal for your skin type.
-Night Shift comes with an online evaluation from a certified dermatologist, so you can do it all from the comfort of your home — no in-person visit required.
+Night Shift comes with an online evaluation by a board-certified doctor, so you can do it all from the comfort of your home — no in-person visit required.

 What’s the difference between retinol and retinoid?

 Derm-grade retinoid is the more powerful cousin of over-the-counter retinol.

 Technically, retinoid is a broader term in skincare for topicals that contain vitamin A derivatives.
 Retinoids include retinol, Tretinoin (known by the brand name Retin-A), adapalene (Differin), tazarotene, retinyl palmitate, and more.